MSc

 Source: Graduate Outcomes Survey 2026

-You’ll graduate with the theoretical knowledge and practical tools to work in mental health services, clinical psychology or allied professions.
+Learn through a mix of seminars, lectures and research-led teaching – and graduate with the skills to pursue careers in mental health services, clinical psychology or related professions.

 Why ARU?